Model Context Protocol (MCP) Quick Start Guide

 - port: Service port, default is 8000.
 In the above code, I set it to `9000`

-Now, we can write a client code to test it.
+At this point, we can directly write a client code to test it.
 The specific code is as follows:

 ```python